negaterium/summyt-win/README.md

 ## Usage

+### Command-Line Interface (CLI)

-To run the main summarization script, use the following command:
+To run the main summarization script from the command line, use the following command:

 ```bash
 python src/summyt.py <youtube_url>